 I have written a certain amount about that, run some workshops and contributed to various government enquiries.
 That material is tucked away at the very end of this website.

-About 15 years ago I also trained as a psychotherapist with Spectrum Therapy and I started to bring some therapeutic aspects into my work with legal clients as explained in Article in Family Law September 2010 Please excuse the rather boastful sounding introduction – insisted on by the editor.
+About 15 years ago I also trained as a psychotherapist with Spectrum Therapy and I started to bring some therapeutic aspects into the issue of skills with legal clients as explained in Article in Family Law September 2010 (Please excuse the rather boastful sounding introduction – it was insisted on by the editor.)